 - A plan for the pursuit of that goal must be created.

 - Decisions to continue or abandon that goal pursuit must be decided with success or failure feedback.

-When stress is allowed to continue, our limbic system will take over, inducing more impulsive responses.
-When stress is managed correctly, it opens the door for reflective and higher-level goal attainment.
+When stress is allowed to continue, our limbic system takes over, inducing more impulsive responses.
+When stress is managed correctly, it opens the door for reflective and higher level goal attainment.

-Self-regulation theory proposes the notion that human beings do not have a constant supply of resources to inhibit strong impulses.
+Self-regulation theory proposes the notion that we do not have a constant supply of resources to inhibit strong impulses.
 Throughout any given day, these resources are depleted through decision making and various forms of stress.

-Improvements in conscious self-regulation (Baumeister, 2007) improve one’s ability to recognize and alter reactions in self-control.
+Improvements in conscious self-regulation (Baumeister & Vohs, 2007) improve our ability to recognize and alter reactions in self-control.